 Get Involved!
 If you see anything suspicious, report it immediately to the Police Department.

 Do Not leave doors or windows unlocked OR leave garage doors open.

 Be Aware of what is going on in your neighborhood.

 Do Not try to take action yourself.

 Bicycle Registration is also provided by the Police Department.
-Call 965-3100 for an appointment to register your bike.
+Visit City Hall to register your bike.
 This will help recover your bicycle in the event it is stolen.

-Fire Fighting Services and Emergency Medical Service are contracted through the City of Glendale Fire Department.
+Fire Fighting Services and Emergency Medical Services are contracted through the City of Glendale Fire Department.
 Not only do they provide emergency services, they also provide prevention services.
 A member of the Glendale Fire Department will come to your home and complete a safety inspection making recommendations, if necessary, for improvement.
 They will suggest locations for smoke detection equipment and install the detectors if you have them.
-Call 965-0000 for information about the fire department services.
+Call (314) 965-0000 for more information.

-Please remember to close your garage doors, lock your cars and houses when you go to sleep at night.
+Please remember to close your garage doors and to lock your cars and houses when you go to sleep at night.
 Between the hours of midnight and 4 a.m. are prime hours for opportunistic thieves to “grab and go” under the cloak of darkness.
-We will be out patrolling during that time, but we need your help to be successful in our endeavors to protect you, your family and your property.
+While the Department is on patrol during this time, your cooperation is essential to be successful protecting you, your family and your property.